Overview

 Listen to synthesised examples of tinnitus sounds

-Some 1 in 10 people have tinnitus.
+Some 1 in 8 people have tinnitus.
 The research tells us habituation (naturalising to the noise) with little if any clinical intervention happens for 85%.
 For around 15% of those who have tinnitus, it is distressing.
-Tinnitus distress is assessed through validated clinical measures - such as the THI (Tinnitus Handicap Inventory) - as being mild, moderate or severe tinnitus distress.
+The impact tinnitus has on an individual's daily life is assessed through validated clinical measures - such as the TFI (Tinnitus Functional Index).

 Listen to synthesised examples of tinnitus sounds

-Some 1 in 10 people have tinnitus.
+Some 1 in 8 people have tinnitus.
 The research tells us habituation (naturalising to the noise) with little if any clinical intervention happens for 85%.
 For around 15% of those who have tinnitus, it is distressing.
-Tinnitus distress is assessed through validated clinical measures - such as the THI (Tinnitus Handicap Inventory) - as being mild, moderate or severe tinnitus distress.
+The impact tinnitus has on an individual's daily life is assessed through validated clinical measures - such as the TFI (Tinnitus Functional Index).

 Services in the NHS are patchy where standard tinnitus treatment is carried out in Audiology Departments.
-It should include fitting hearing aids when there is a hearing loss and giving some helpful advice and support to patients.
-It is, however, less common to find structured tinnitus management available as standard
+Standard treatment should include fitting hearing aids when there is a hearing loss and giving some helpful advice and support to patients.
+It is, however, less common to find structured tinnitus management available as standard, let alone Cognitive Behaviour Therapy delivered by a qualified psychologist or psychotherapist also knowledgeable and experienced in the field of hearing and tinnitus.

 I worked as an NHS Hearing Therapist from 1993 until 2010, from 2001-2010, as the Hearing Therapy Clinical Lead for East Lancashire NHS Trust.
-My specialism and main interest throughout has been in tinnitus management
+My specialism and main interest throughout has been in tinnitus management, and had to undertake additional formal education and training in the form of a PGDip in Psychotherapy (completed in 2005) that included training in Cognitive Behaviour Therapy, followed by a Masters degree in Psychotherapy (completed 2012).

-From 2010 to 2019 I continued to work with tinnitus patients as part of my private practice.
-The online Tinnitus E-Programme was launched in 2009 as a self-directed, free to access six module course of tinnitus management; it subsequently became therapist-supported in 2018 due to high attrition (drop-out) which is common for self-help interventions
+From 2010 to 2019 I continued to work with tinnitus patients as part of my private psychotherapy practice.
+The online Tinnitus E-Programme was launched in 2009 as a self-directed, free to access six module course of tinnitus management; it subsequently became therapist-supported in 2018 after persistent high attrition (drop-out) which is common to all self-help interventions.
+My decision was between either making it therapist-supported or closing the E-Programme down altogether, based not only on my own findings but those of the independent evaluation carried out by NHBRC.